Martin Kruskal Lecture (SIAG/Nonlinear Waves and Coherent Structures)

-Martin Kruskal Lecture (SIAG/Nonlinear Waves and Coherent Structures)**

->

-> Notification of Award
+Notification of Award

->

-> Upon approval by the SIAM VP, the SIAG/NWCS Chair or his/her designee will notify the award winner within two weeks of approval, and no later than about 5 months prior to the award date.
+Upon approval by the SIAM VP, the SIAG/NWCS Chair or his/her designee will notify the award winner within two weeks of approval, and no later than about 5 months prior to the award date.
 An invitation will be extended to the recipient to attend the award ceremony to receive the award and to present a plenary lecture, as described below.

->

-> Description of the Award
+Description of the Award

->

-> The award will consist of a plaque and a certificate containing the award citation.
+The award will consist of a certificate containing the award citation.
 As part of the award, the recipient will be invited to present a plenary lecture at the biennial SIAM conference on NWCS.
 Travel funds will be made available to reimburse the recipient for reasonable travel expenses incurred in attending the award ceremony and giving the lecture.

->

-> The award may be given every second year (starting in 2012) at the conference.
+The award may be given every second year (starting in 2012) at the conference.